SalishSeaCast/SalishSeaCmd/docs/development.rst

   Build finished.
 The HTML pages are in _build/html.

-The HTML rendering of the docs ends up in :file:`tools/docs/_build/html/`.
+The HTML rendering of the docs ends up in :file:`docs/_build/html/`.
-You can open the :file:`SalishSeaCmd/index.html` file in that directory tree in your browser to preview the results of the build before committing and pushing your changes to Bitbucket.
+You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build before committing and pushing your changes to Bitbucket.

-Whenever you push changes to the :ref:`tools-repo` on Bitbucket the documentation is automatically re-built and rendered at https://salishsea-meopar-tools.readthedocs.org/en/latest/SalishSeaCmd/.
+Whenever you push changes to the :ref:`SalishSeaCmd-repo` on Bitbucket the documentation is automatically re-built and rendered at https://salishseacmd.readthedocs.org/en/latest/.

 .. _SalishSeaCmdRuningTheUnitTests: